 Junior High (Sixth-Eighth) Curriculum

-Basic math - Designed to reinforce basic skills needed to be successful in Algebra, and covers all the basic operations, plus percents, decimals, business math, graphing, geometry, and an introduction to Pre-Algebra.
+6th and 7th grade Basic math - Designed to reinforce basic skills needed to be successful in Algebra, and covers all the basic operations, plus percents, decimals, business math, graphing, geometry, and an introduction to Pre-Algebra.

 Pre-Algebra - This course is designed for advanced seventh graders and is designed to get students ready for Algebra 1.
 Basic mathematical operations are reviewed.
 The main focus is on skills needed to complete Algebra 1.

-Algebra 1 - This course is designed for eighth graders who are advanced in math.
+Algebra 1 - This course is available for eighth graders who are advanced in math.
 This is a freshman-level math class.
 Students will be tested at the end of the year.
 Those that pass the test receive credit for high school Algebra 1.
 This is a very aggressive course and is quite challenging.